olleepalmer/olleepalmer.github.io/quantitative-review.md

 ## Who should do this?

-My typoical client for this work is at an inflection point in their business and is actively seeking opportunities for growth.
+My typical client for this work is at an inflection point in their business and is actively seeking growth opportunities.

 Beyond this, I'd suggest that you're a good candidate if more than one of the following apply to you:

 <ul class="list">
-<li><strong>You’re planning on re-platforming</strong> or making other significant changes to your tech stack but you're not sure where to start</li>
+<li><strong>You’re planning on redesigning or re-platforming</strong> or making other significant changes but you're not sure where to start</li>
 <li><strong>You spend over $5k/month on traffic</strong></li>
 <li><strong>You don’t trust your analytics data</strong></li>
-<li>You're not sure if your various agencies are giving you good value for money</li>
 </ul>

 ## How it works